Medical Lifting Slings Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Medical Lifting Slings Market Analysis by Mordor Intelligence

-The medical lifting sling market is valued at USD 2.27 billion in 2025 and is projected to reach USD 3.13 billion by 2030, registering a 6.61% CAGR through the forecast period.
+Medical lifting sling market size in 2026 is estimated at USD 2.42 billion, growing from 2025 value of USD 2.27 billion with 2031 projections showing USD 3.32 billion, growing at 6.55% CAGR over 2026-2031.
 Demand stems from aging demographics, rising chronic disease incidence, and workplace safety mandates that push healthcare providers toward mechanized patient-handling solutions.
 Hospitals continue replacing manual transfers to limit musculoskeletal injuries and meet OSHA and FDA standards, while smart sling innovations and antimicrobial fabrics widen functional appeal.
 Heightened labor shortages also accelerate technology adoption, with the United States alone set to add 2.1 million healthcare jobs by 2032.
 Finally, reimbursement improvements for durable medical equipment (DME) boost patient access, especially in home and long-term care settings.

 Key Report Takeaways